toerndev/svelte-ts-eslint-tailwind/README.md

 cd my-app && npm i

 # ESLint
-npm i -D @ota-meshi/eslint-plugin-svelte svelte-eslint-parser eslint-plugin-prettier npm un eslint-plugin-svelte3
+npm i -D @ota-meshi/eslint-plugin-svelte svelte-eslint-parser eslint-plugin-prettier eslint-config-prettier prettier npm un eslint-plugin-svelte3
 # Disable 'no-inner-declarations' and 'no-unused-vars' for .svelte files because they don't work.
 # Change the default lint and format scripts if you like eslint-plugin-prettier.

 npx svelte-add tailwindcss
+npm i -D prettier-plugin-tailwindcss
 # This installs postcss, postcss-load-config, autoprefixer, cssnano and tailwindcss
-# When I run Vite, it tells me that Tailwind's config syntax has changed, so change 'purge'
+# Try building the app, Vite might tell you that Tailwind's config syntax has changed.
-# to 'content' and remove 'darkMode' or whatever it tells you to do.
-# Tailwind CSS has instructions for Svelte so check those if necessary.
+# If needed, Tailwind CSS has instructions for Svelte.

 # Jest
 npm i -D jest @types/jest